-Nil share options lapsed during the financial year and nil share options lapsed during the prior financial year.
+Nil share options lapsed during the financial year (2013: Nil).

-The Percentage of Remuneration Consisting of Options During the Year
+The Percentage of Remuneration Consisting of Performance Rights and Options During the Year

-The percentage of remuneration consisting of share options and performance rights for directors and key management personnel during the year was 37% (2012: 0%).
+The percentage of remuneration consisting of share options and performance rights for directors and key management personnel during the year was 5% (2013: 37%).